ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

-This repository contains **6 executive function tasks**, each implemented in **3 different versions (control, standard, adaptive)** , with the exception of the stop-signal task, which is implemented only in a control version.
+This repository contains six folders for **6 executive function tasks**.
+Each task implemented in **3 different versions (control, standard, adaptive)** , while the stop-signal task is implemented only in a control version.

+Each folder also includes a processing script 'processXXX.py' to process collected data into a dataframe

 All tasks are compatible with *PsychoPy version 2025.1.1* and detailed task configurations can be found in *"Executive Function and Task Engagement in Workload and Mental Fatigue: A Multi-Domain Study Using a Novel Adaptive Paradigm" (Jaiaue et al., under review)* and its supplementary material.